 There are plenty of shopping and eating options in both terminals.

-Most shopping is found at level 5 at depatures.
+Most shopping in KLIA is found at level 5 at depatures.
 There are many options here.
 There are also some shops on the arrival third floor and some duty free shops just after immigration on arrival as well.

 There are many eating options at KLIA including a food court on the second level of the main terminal called Food Garden.
 This is just above where you catch the train.
 There is also another food court on level 4.